birdspotter-project/COS397/docs/source/user_guide/instructions.rst

 Home View
 ==============================

-This is the home page of the birdspotter app, and is where you can navigate the datasets that you have access to.
+This is the home page of the Birdspotter app and is where you can navigate the datasets that you have access to.

 .. _home_view:
 .. figure:: static/home_view.png